 All guards can be classified as hook-based, clamp-based, frame-based, or hybrid.

 There are at least dozens, and perhaps even hundreds, of defined guards.
 Making it even more complicated, new guards are being defined all the time.
-It’s helpful to categorize these guards by type, so you can more easily understand how the mechanics are similar across different guards.
+It’s helpful to categorize these guards by their mechanical characteristics, so you can more easily understand how particular mechanics make these guards effective.

 A guard is hook-based if you track and check your opponent’s movements by “hooking” them with your arms or legs.
 The hooks are normally shallow.
-Hook-based guards normally don’t disable your opponent’s movement, but rather allow you track your opponent’s movements and respond reactively.
+Hook-based guards normally don’t immobilize your opponent, but rather allow you track your opponent’s movements and respond reactively.
+Hooks are often used to elevate your opponent’s body in dynamic ways.

 Examples of hook-based guards include: